vfarcic/cncf-demo/manuscript/db-schema/schemahero.md

-# Manage DB Schema With SchemaHero
+# Manage DB Schema with SchemaHero

 Let's install SchemaHero with `krew`, the kubectl plugin tool!
 You can use `krew` to install and upgrade SchemaHero, and also to interact with SchemaHero objects.